RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step1.md

 ![Ingress Rule](/RedExpertAlliance/courses/oci-course/oci-compute-nginx/assets/ingress_rule.jpg)

+**NOTE: If you executed the command to open port 80, then in the list you will see 80, instead of 443.**

 Now you have everything you need to create your compute instance within your lab-compartment.
 Let's go to the next step.